 The public sector of Pakistan must make renewable energy a priority.
 The Government of Pakistan should collaborate with the countries like China that are technologically advanced and use this as an opportunity to improve bilateral relationships with them.
 Along with this, the government must subsidize the renewable energy industry and promote public-private cooperation to bring Pakistan out of the energy crisis.

 The world is changing rapidly.
-Every process is being automated to save time and simultaneously speed up the production mechanisms.
+Every process is automated to save time and simultaneously speed up the production mechanisms.
 Without energy security, keeping up with the world will not be possible.
 If we strive to become competent and develop Pakistan as a modern country, we must timely adopt renewable energy methods to supplement our energy needs.

 Due to the dynamics of the global economy, it may seem that in the near future, Pakistan will not experience a drop in the energy issue.
 However, it is the responsibility of the political leaders and the stakeholders of Pakistan to minimize this energy crisis and find a solution to it.
 It’s important to keep in mind that being optimistic will help you manage any degree of crisis.
 We all should do what’s in our control to strengthen our country on all fronts.